Mike Grundy: Ultimate Fighting Championship

 Grundy was scheduled to face Movsar Evloev on 31 August 2019 at UFC on ESPN+ 15.
 However, on 19 August it was reported that Grundy had pulled out from the event, citing injury.

 Grundy was scheduled to face Makwan Amirkhani on 21 March 2020 at UFC Fight Night: Woodley vs. Edwards.
 However, the event was eventually postponed due to the COVID-19 pandemic.

 Grundy faced Movsar Evloev on 26 July 2020 at UFC on ESPN 14.
 He lost the fight via unanimous decision.

 Grundy was expected to face Nik Lentz on 16 January 2021 at UFC on ABC 1.
 However, a member of Grundy's team tested positive for COVID-19, hence Grundy was pulled from the fight.

-Grundy faced Lando Vannata at UFC 262 on May 15, 2021.
+Grundy faced Lando Vannata at UFC 262 on 15 May 2021.
 He lost the fight via split decision.

-As the last fight of his prevailing contract, Grundy faced Makwan Amirkhani at UFC Fight Night 204 on March 19, 2022.
+As the last fight of his prevailing contract, Grundy faced Makwan Amirkhani at UFC Fight Night 204 on 19 March 2022.
 The bout was originally scheduled to occur at UFC Fight Night: Woodley vs. Edwards.
 Grundy lost the fight via technical submission with an Anaconda choke in the first round.

-In May 2022, it was reported that Grundy was released by UFC.
+In May 2022, it was reported that Grundy was released by the UFC.

+On 27 April 2024, Grundy announced that he had retired from MMA.

+Global Fight League

+In January 2025, Grundy signed with the Global Fight League.

+Grundy was scheduled to face Kai Kamaka III on 25 May 2025 at GFL 2.
+However, all GFL events were cancelled indefinitely.

+Submission grappling career

+Grundy competed against Aljamain Sterling in the main event of Polaris 25 on 30 September 2023.
+He lost the match by decision.

 Personal life

-Grundy has three sons, of whom the oldest is also a mixed martial artist.
+Grundy has four siblings who all have wrestled to some extent.
+He has three sons, with the oldest also competing in MMA.